7 Most Annoying iPhone X Problems and How to Fix Issues

 The iPhone X isn’t Apple’s first smartphone to use wireless charging, but it is susceptible to issues from interference.
 In particular, if you’re wirelessly charging the iPhone X in a folio case, and have credit cards or other cards that use contactless technology, you may encounter interference.

 Try removing the cards if you’re having charging issues.
 If you’re not using a folio case (or you’ve already removed the cards) then make sure you’re using a high-quality wireless charger.
-Check out our recommended wireless chargers for ideas.

 7. Speakers Crackling at Loud Volumes